magicalapi/magicalapi-python/README.md

 ## Getting Started

-This is an example of how you install the client and use it in your own scripts and projects.
+This is an example of how you can install the client and use it in your own scripts and projects.

 ### Installation